sravanth-space/ds_project/README.md

 5. Additional Resources:
    - Check `experiments/` for experimental notebooks and results
-   - Use `utils/` for helper functions and modules
+   - Use `utils/` for helper functions
-   - Refer to `papers/` for related research papers

 ## Data
 ### Data Organization